modera/SeleniumTools/README.md

 # Writing multi-user tests

-Sometimes having E2E (end-to-end) tests that whehn having just single user just doesn't cut it.
-For example, in order to test if a chat application really works you need to emulate collaboration between two users - a fronted user who might initiate a conversation and an administrator, who replies to frontend user's question.
+Sometimes having E2E (end-to-end) tests that operate only with one user just doesn't cut it.
+For example, in order to test if a chat application really works you need to emulate collaboration between two users - a fronted user who might initiate a conversation and an administrator, who replies to frontend user's questions.
 In this case we have two roles - an administrator and a customer, so our test scenario might look like this:

-* A customer initiates a conversation by sending "Hello, I have a question" message
+* A customer initiates a conversation by sending, say, "Hello, I have a question" message
-* A administrator is expected to receive a message - we can periodically check if a page source contains "Hello, I have a question" piece of text
+* An administrator is expected to receive a message - we can periodically check if a page source contains "Hello, I have a question" piece of text
-* Once an administrator has received the message, he writes an response - "Hello, how can I help you ?" and sends it
+* Once an administrator has received the message, he writes a response - "Hello, how can I help you ?" and sends it
 * Now we are checking that customer's page contains a piece of text "Hello, how can I help you ?"

-Although our test scenario if very simple and in this case contains only 4 steps it will make sure that our chat-application baseline functionality works as expected.
+Although our test scenario if very simple and in this case contains only 4 steps, it is enough to make sure that our chat-application baseline functionality works as expected.
 In context of this library in order to simulate a user we use a high-level abstraction called an "Actor".
 Essentially, an actor represents an isolated browser that is being managed by Selenium and adds several nice features into the mix: